 Slip, Trip and Falls at Work

-Slip, trip and falls at work can happen in just about any workplace due to slippery flooring, torn carpeting, uneven surfaces or obstacles lying in the way.
+Slip, trip and falls at work can happen in just about any workplace due to slippery flooring, torn carpeting, uneven surfaces, or obstacles lying in the way.

 Machinery-Related Industrial Accidents

 Any machinery can be dangerous if not handled properly.
-While heavy machinery such as forklift trucks and cement mixers may result in more severe or even fatal injuries, workers can also suffer from cuts, lacerations, blindness or fractures from workplace machinery that may not look as menacing.
+While heavy machinery, such as forklift trucks and cement mixers, may result in more severe or even fatal injuries, workers can also suffer from cuts, lacerations, blindness, or fractures from workplace machinery that may not look as menacing.

 Repetitive Movement Injuries

 Some jobs involve performing repetitive movements for extended periods of time.
-Without the proper precautions or training, these can cause several different types of injuries including carpal tunnel syndrome and RSI, repetitive stress injury to the back, neck and elbow.
+Without the proper precautions or training, these can cause several different types of injuries, including carpal tunnel syndrome and RSI, repetitive stress injury to the back, neck, and elbow.

 Objects Falling From Height

-Even a small object falling from a height can result in serious injuries, from concussion to broken bones.
+Even a small object falling from a height can result in serious injuries, from concussions to broken bones.
 Fall from height injuries can occur in any workplace, from offices to warehouses.
 Falls from height are a risk to many workers on construction sites.

 Industrial Deafness